oliversong/EEG-Pong-Prototype/README.txt

 with some modifications to implement EEG control with eye movement.

-This project will be continously udpated and will have two different version.
+This project will be continously udpated and will have two different versions.
 One version will be a stable release and the other will be a developer version.